Curtin, Charles B. Department of Biology, Creighton University, Omaha, Nebraska.

 Show previous versions

 An African carnivore belonging to the family Hyaenidae.
-The family Hyaenidae (order Carnivora) comprises three species of hyenas (also spelled hyaenas): one species in the genus Crocuta (see illustration) and two species in the genus Hyaena.
+The mammalian family Hyaenidae (order Carnivora) comprises three species of hyenas (also spelled hyaenas): one species (spotted hyena) in the genus Crocuta (see illustration), one species (striped hyena) in the genus Hyaena, and one species (brown hyena) in the genus Parahyaena.
 In addition, the aardwolf (Proteles cristata) is included in the family Hyaenidae.
 Hyena adults are more than 1.2 m (4 ft) in height and almost 1.5 m (5 ft) in length, and they may weigh up to 75 kg (165 lb).
-Although they resemble dogs superficially, they are more closely related to the felids (cats).
-All three hyena species are adapted for feeding on carrion, having well-developed foreparts, reduced hindquarters, a rounded head, and short strong jaws.
-The 34 teeth (dental formula of I 3/3, C 1/1, Pm 4/3, M 1/1 × 2) are extremely strong; together with the powerful jaw muscles, they can crush bone.
-See also: Carnivora; Dentition; Tooth
+Although they resemble dogs superficially, hyenas are more closely related to felids (cats).
+Hyenas are adapted for feeding on carrion, having well-developed foreparts, reduced hindquarters, a rounded head, and short strong jaws.
+The 34 teeth (dental formula of I 3/3, C 1/1, Pm 4/3, M 1/1 × 2) are extremely strong; together with the powerful jaw muscles, the teeth can crush bone.
+See also: Carnivora; Dentition; Mammalia; Tooth

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.